sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/policies.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/embeddings/new-policy-create.png" class="screenshot" alt="Create new global policy">

-The pattern matches exactly, unless you use an asterisk _*_ to match any sequence of characters.
+The pattern matches exactly, unless you use an asterisk _*_, which matches any sequence of zero or more characters.

+### Example 1

+- Original: "github.com/sourcegraph/sourcegraph"
+- Pattern: `github.com/sourcegraph/*`
+- Result: The pattern matches the original and all other repositories under the "github.com/sourcegraph/" organization.

+### Example 2

+- Original: "github.com/sourcegraph/sourcegraph"
+- Pattern: `github.com/sourcegraph/sourcegraph`
+- Result: The pattern matches only the original.

+### Example 3

+- Original: "github.com/sourcegraph/sourcegraph"
+- Pattern: `*sourcegraph*`
+- Result: The pattern matches the original and any repository, from any code host, with the word "sourcegraph" in it.

 The policy will be applied to all repositories that match the pattern.
 If you choose not to define a pattern, the policy will be applied to up to [embeddings.policyRepositoryMatchLimit](./code_graph_context.md#configuring-the-global-policy-match-limit) repositories.
 Finally, click on **Create policy**.